MintedWithLovelace/MintedWithLovelace/dapp/How-To-Use-Minted.md

 #### Further Help and Support

-To explore other features, scenarios, get help and support, etc, please join the official MintedWithLovelace discord by visiting https://mintedwithlovelace.com
+To explore other features, scenarios, get help and support, etc, please join the [official MintedWithLovelace discord](https://discord.gg/2xEVRTSAeQ)